ultiweb/COVID-19/csse_covid_19_data/README.md

 * Oregon: Providing data Monday-Friday (as of July 10, 2021).
 * Republic of Palau: Providing data Tuesdays and Fridays.
 * Rhode Island: Providing state level data Monday-Friday.
 County level cases and death data is released once per week.
+* Pennsylvania: Providing data once per week (Wednesdays) (as of May 6, 2022).
 * South Carlina: Providing data weekly (Tuesdays) (as of March 15, 2022). ~~Providing data Monday-Friday.~~
-* South Dakota: Providing data Monday-Friday (as of August 16, 2021). ~~Providing data Wednesdays only.~~ Saturday and Sunday data will be reported on Tuesdays.
+* South Dakota: Providing data weekly (as of April 12, 2022). ~~Providing data Monday-Friday (as of August 16, 2021).
+Providing data Wednesdays only.Saturday and Sunday data will be reported on Tuesdays.~~
 * Tennessee: Providing data Monday-Friday.
 * Utah: Providing data once weekly (Thursdays) (as of March 31, 2022). ~~Providing data Monday-Friday.~~
 * Vermont: ~~Providing data daily (as of August 21, 2021).~~ Providing data Monday-Friday.